Endless Forms Most Beautiful (book)

 Endless Forms Most Beautiful: The New Science of Evo Devo and the Making of the Animal Kingdom is a 2005 book by the molecular biologist Sean B. Carroll.
 It presents a summary of the emerging field of evolutionary developmental biology and the role of toolkit genes.
 It has won numerous awards for science communication.

 The book's somewhat controversial argument is that evolution in animals (though no doubt similar processes occur in other organisms) proceeds mostly by modifying the way that regulatory genes, which do not code for structural proteins (such as enzymes), control embryonic development.
 In turn, these regulatory genes turn out to be based on a very old set of highly conserved genes which Carroll nicknames the toolkit.
 Almost identical sequences can be found across the animal kingdom, meaning that toolkit genes such as Hox must have evolved before the Cambrian radiation which created most of the animal body plans that exist today.
 These genes are used and reused, occasionally by duplication but far more often by being applied unchanged to new functions.
 Thus the same signal may be given at a different time in development, in a different part of the embryo, creating a different effect on the adult body.
-In Carroll's view, this explains how so many body forms are created with so few structural genes.
+Carroll argues that this explains how so many body forms are created with so few structural genes.
+Along with Carroll's The Making of the Fittest, it was the basis for the PBS documentary What Darwin Never Knew.

-The book has been praised by critics, and called the most important popular science book since Richard Dawkins's The Blind Watchmaker.
+It has been called the most important popular science book since Richard Dawkins's The Blind Watchmaker "and in effect a sequel [to it]."